 Standard management of myocardial infarction should be

 implemented concomitantly with TNKase treatment.
+In the event of serious bleeding,

 The most frequent adverse reaction associated with TNKase